-- 36. The project region has a predominantly flat terrain occasionally dotted with small hillocks.
+37. The project region has a predominantly flat terrain occasionally dotted with small hillocks.
 It is situated at about 36.39m above the mean sea level.
 It has natural slope towards Tamirabarani river in the east.

-No incidences of land subsidence in the project area were identified in the past periods. - 37.
-Diverse types of soils found in Tirunelveli region.
-Soils have been classified into i) Deep Red soil ii).
-Red Sandy Soil. iii) Black Cotton Soil. iv) Saline Coastal Alluvium, and v) River Alluvium.
+38. Diverse types of soils found in Tirunelveli region.
+Soils have been classified into i) Deep Red soil; ii) Red Sandy Soil; iii) Black Cotton Soil; iv) Saline Coastal Alluvium; and v) River

+Alluvium.
 Major parts of the district are covered by Deep Red soil that it is suitable for cultivating coconut and palmyrah trees.
-The Black Cotton Soil is found in Tirunelveli, Palayamkottai and Sankarankoil blocks, and it is suitable for cultivating Paddy, Ragi, and Cholam etc. The River alluvial soils, occur along the river courses of Tamirabarani and Chittar river in Tirunelveli and Palayankottai blocks, it is suitable for cultivating Groundnut, Chillies and Cumbu.
-Tamirabarani river valley is narrow but has got rich alluvial soil.
+The Black Cotton Soil is found in Tirunelveli, Palayankottai and Sankarankoil blocks, and it is suitable for cultivating Paddy, Ragi, and Cholam etc. The River alluvial soils, occur along the river courses of Tamirabarani and Chittar river in Tirunelveli and Palayankottai blocks, it is suitable for cultivating Groundnut, Chillies and Cumbu.Tamirabarani river valley is narrow but has got rich alluvial soil.
 The urban complex of Tirunelveli, Palayamkottai and Melapalayam is situated in this river valley.
-In the project area alluvial soil is widespread along the banks of the river and black cotton soils occurs towards the western boundary. - 38.
-Tirunelveli district is on the southern part of the Indian Precambrian Shield comprising a wide variety of geological formations ranging from Precambrian to recent period.
+In the project area alluvial soil is widespread along the banks of the river and black cotton soils occurs towards the western boundary.

+39. Tirunelveli district is on the southern part of the Indian Precambrian Shield comprising a wide variety of geological formations ranging from Precambrian to recent period.
 The rock types within the district can be broadly classified into 1.
 Charnokite group of rocks of Archean period with Hypersthene mainly in Sankarankovil, Sivagiri and Tenkasi taluks; 2.
-Gneissic group of rocks of Archean period consisting of a) Granitoid mica gneiss b) Granitic mica gneiss and Leptinites c) Mixed and composite gneiss;3.
+Gneissic group of rocks of Archean period consisting of a) Granitoid mica gneiss b) Granitic mica gneiss and Leptinites c) Mixed and composite gneiss; 3.
 Shell lime stone, tuffaceous kankar, tertiary kankar, coastal and their lands of quartenery period, recent to Holocene age.
 Project area has predominant zone of quartzite beds and associated crystalline limestone and calc gneisses with intercalated layers and bands of pyroxene granulites within the quartzite beds.
 There are no known or reported cases of land subsidence in or close to the subproject area.
 The dominant minerals found in the district are Limestone, Gypsum, Garnet sand, Ilmenite and Blue metal whereas Blue metal and Lime stone are available within the project area limit.

-Figure 2: Geomorphology of Project Area
+Figure 7: Geomorphology of Project Area